Speeding up Krylov subspace methods for computing f(A)b via randomization: Introduction

 The key idea of our approach is that there is no need to maintain an orthonormal basis of~\eqref{eq:krylovspace} in order to use Krylov subspace methods, as long as one can efficiently compute the compression of $A$ onto the Krylov subspace.
 On the one hand, we can exploit faster ways to construct a basis of $\mathcal{K}_m(A,b)$ (as discussed in~\cite{Balabanov2020,Nakatsukasa2021} and in Section~\ref{sec:krylovbasis}), on the other hand we can leverage randomized techniques (such as Blendenpik~\cite{Blendenpik}) in order to compute the compression quickly.
 We also propose an algorithm that partly bypasses the computation of the compression and is, in turn, even faster -- but comes with weaker convergence guarantees.

 The rest of this work is organized as follows.
 In Section~\ref{sec:krylovbasis} we review and discuss two algorithms from~\cite{Balabanov2020,Nakatsukasa2021} to construct nonorthonormal bases of $\mathcal{K}_m(A,b)$.
 In Section~\ref{sec:functions} we recall the standard Krylov subspace method and we present our proposed algorithms.
 In Section~\ref{sec:convergence} we present some convergence properties of our methods and discuss their numerical stability.
 Section~\ref{sec:numexp} contains several numerical examples that illustrate the convergence and timings of the proposed algorithms and a comparison with an algorithm from~\cite{Guettel2022}.
 Conclusions are summarized in Section~\ref{sec:conclusion}.
+While our algorithms and results are formulated for real matrices only, most of the discussion carries directly over to complex matrices, under a suitable choice of sketching matrix.